paschalugwu/alx-data_science-regression/Maji-Ndogo-Regression/README.md

 #### Personal Motivation

 My passion for unraveling insights from diverse industries as an aspiring data scientist drove me to choose this project.
-With a background in Agricultural Economics and a keen interest in leveraging technology to solve real-world problems, this project aligns perfectly with my career goals.
+With a background in Biochemistry and Bioinformatics, and a keen interest in leveraging technology to solve real-world problems, this project aligns perfectly with my career goals.
 Additionally, my experience in data science and software engineering, gained from the ExploreAI data science and Holberton software engineering programs, provided me with the necessary skills to tackle this complex challenge.

 ### Methodology